cose-wg/HPKE/draft-ietf-cose-hpke.md

 For a list of ciphersuite registrations, please see {{IANA}}.
-The following table summarizes the relationship between the ciphersuites registered in this document and maps them to the values from the HPKE IANA registry.
+The following table summarizes the relationship between the ciphersuites registered in this document and the values registered in the HPKE IANA registry {{HPKE-IANA}}.

 ~~~
 +--------------------------------------------------+------------------+